zohar1000/ngx-modalable/projects/ngx-modalable/README.md

-ngx-modalable enables displaying a component template or a portion of it in a modal while preserving the binding. <br/>
+ngx-modalable enable displaying a component template or a portion of it in a modal while preserving the binding. <br/>

 <sup>(Click the animated gif below to enlarge it)</sup><br/>